briannaschuh/pagepalai/docs/local-dev.md

 ## Deployment Changes

 I will have to update `fetch` calls in the React containers with the URL of the site sometime before deployment.
 I can do this by storing the backend URL in the `.env` file so I can easily switch between dev and prod.

+## Misc.

+I have to make sure I run the script to add meta data to my current books.

+There is a lot of data I need to insert into my db, I'll probably have to write a SQL script for this at some point to initialize the dbs (langauges, chapter patterns, spaCy models)